privacybydesign/pbdf-website/pages/en/irma-start.md

 * At the MyIRMA webpage you can disable (block) further usage of your IRMA app.
 Of course, you can do this at any moment when you no longer wish to use IRMA.
-But, in addition, it is important to be able to pull this "emergence brake" when your phone has been stolen, so that no-one else can abuse your identity.
+In addition, however, it is important to be able to pull this "emergence brake" when your phone has been stolen, so that no-one else can abuse your identity.